gracelang/Toward-Virtual-Machine-Adaption-Rather-than-Reimplementation/README.md

 # Toward Virtual Machine Adaption Rather than Reimplementation

 An extended abstract proposing a presentation on our efforts to adapt a virtual machine tailored for one programming language to another.
-Avaliable in [preprint](http://richardroberts.co.nz/public/writing/Preprints/TowardVirtualMachineAdaptionRatherThanReimplementation.pdf).
+Presented at the [MoreVMs workshop](http://2017.programmingconference.org/track/MoreVMs-2017-papers) of [Programming 2017](http://2017.programmingconference.org).
+Avaliable in [preprint](http://richardroberts.co.nz/papers/Toward-Virtual-Machine-Adaption-Rather-than-Reimplementation.pdf).

+## Authors

 - [Richard Roberts](https://github.com/richard-roberts)
 - [Stefan Maar](https://github.com/smarr)